-If the 2020s had a theme, it’s instant, digital access to all desired things at all times.
-This notion is particularly prevalent in the realm of eCommerce and digital transactions.
+The realm of ecommerce and digital transactions demands instantaneous processes.
 According to CNBC, consumers worldwide spent $900 billion more online in 2020 than the two years before.

 Rising online spending is obviously not news to anyone anymore.
 But its ongoing and rapid growth has put the spotlight on a relatively new type of payments technology: real-time payments (RTP).